matheuspl92/odin-rock-paper-scissors/README.md

 Change checkWinner() to print the winner on the page when someone reaches 5 victories;
 - Add const scoreSelector = document.querySelector('.score');
 - Change the number of victories from 3 to 5;
-- Change the return true or false to a declaration that prints the winner in text content of scoreSelector;
+- Change the return true or false to a declaration that prints the winner in text content of scoreSelector and reset the score;
-- If the winner is not decided make the text content in scoreSelector = `YOU: ${userScore} - COMPUTER: ${computerScore};
+- If the winner is not decided make the text content in scoreSelector = `YOU: ${userScore} - COMPUTER: ${computerScore}`;

+Add function that initializes the game
+- Add const scoreSelector = document.querySelector('.score');
+- Add const resultSelector = document.querySelector('.results');
+- Make the text content in scoreSelector = `YOU: ${userScore} - COMPUTER: ${computerScore}`;
+- Make the text content in resultSelector = "Let's play!
+Choose one!";
+- Calls addEventListeners();